 Malimo is a Berlin fashion brand that combines comfort, sustainability, and design.
 The products are often loud and eye-catching.
 Other times they're subtle and pulled back.

 But they're always unique.
 The brand's logo uses a simple sans serif font with the vowels' A' and 'O' being modified.
 In fact, in just mouthing these two vowels yourself, you've almost said the company name!
 The Malimo logo does two things at once - expresses the brand's pledge to design and comfort.

 The logo is easy to look at and consume, but the unique design of the vowels makes it a little different; the way that the brand's clothing is also a little different in its own unique way.

 Oase is a supplement brand that provides gummies for hair nourishment.
 The brand is elegant, and high-end and positions itself on the market accordingly.
 One look at the brand's logo, and you can see that the brand's values are present there, too.

 The brand's worded logo is not unlike that of a high-end fashion label.
 Large, bold letters with slightly wider spacing push home this feeling.
 Oase is a fine example of excellent font choice, too.

 Many fashion brands that use similarly worded logos use a serif font.
 However, Oase manages to use a sans serif typeface but still evokes similar elegance and grandiose feelings.

 Moon is a Dutch company that produces baby slings.
-The product consists of nothing more than soft linen and two aluminium rings.
-The result is a sling that parents can use to hold their kids close to their body while still having two hands free.
+The product consists of nothing more than soft linen and two aluminum rings.
+The result is a sling that parents can use to hold their kids close to their bodies while still having two hands-free.

-When in use, the focal point of the product is on the two aluminium rings that often overlap.
+When in use, the focal point of the product is on the two aluminum rings that often overlap.
 This shape is replicated in the brand's logo.